2023 SATs Success Stories from Primary Schools Across the UK

-In light of this, we wanted to dig into how the pandemic may have affected this year’s SATs cohort, how this compares to previous years, and how some schools helped their pupils achieve SATs success despite the disruption of the last few years.
+In light of this, we wanted to dig into how this year’s SATs cohort might have continued to be affected by the pandemic, how their experience compares to previous years, and how schools helped their pupils achieve SATs success despite the disruption of the last few years.

 As the UK’s largest provider of one to one maths tuition for primary schools, we work with thousands of schools in the lead up to SATs.
-We saw first-hand just how tough it was at times for Year 6 teachers, pupils and senior leaders in 2022.
+We saw firsthand just how tough it was at times for Year 6 teachers, pupils and senior leaders in 2022/23.

 But — rather than listening to our own experience — if you’re anything like the teachers and school leaders we talk to every day, what you’re most interested in are the reflections of other schools like yours.